romanbalayan/aws-learning-notebook/docs/networking-and-content-delivery/elb/alb.md

     - port: X-Forwarded-Port, protocol: X-Forwarded-Proto
     - this is due to connection termination at ALB level
 - access control using security groups

+- Authenticate Users using ALB
+  - can be configured to securely authenticate users, to offload from application.
+  - support authentication using User Pools supported by Amazon Cognito